 Summary: World-class tourist destination packaged into a village

 The ancient city of Trier is one of the top tourist destinations in Germany.
-Full of Roman ruins, rich museum collections, resplendent churches and an atmospheric cityscape.
-It would be easy just list off the top destinations in alphabetical order, as you might find in a standard guide.
-Instead let’s dig into the city’s past and see if we can uncover a narrative that provides some context for what we are looking at in Trier.
+Full of Roman ruins, rich museum collections, resplendent churches, and an atmospheric cityscape.
+It would be easy to list the top destinations alphabetically, as you might find in a standard guide.
+Instead, let’s dig into the city’s past and see if we can uncover a narrative that provides some context for what we are looking at in Trier.

 The story of Trier is one of contrasts: of decline and splendor of stagnation and innovation.
-This is a city with highly concentrated “cultural corners”, and it helps to know where they are.
-The city itself was targeted both by allied bombing raids and ground combat in WWII.
-Though the city was not devastated to extent that Cologne or Dresden faced, the losses are substantial and reduce the interesting parts of the town.
-It also resulted in disjointed parts of old-town, separated by nothing or by modern office blocks.
+This city has highly concentrated “cultural corners,” or areas of remarkable beauty, and it helps to know where they are.
+The city suffered from both Allied bombing raids and ground combat in WWII.
+Though the city was not devastated to the extent that Cologne or Dresden faced, the losses are substantial and reduce the number of interesting locations in the city.
+It also resulted in disjointed parts of old-town, separated by nothing or modern office blocks.

 Should you visit Trier?